-If you want to put your skills on test and experiment new things in your interest area, then go freelance.
+If you want to put your skills on a test and experiment new things in your interest area, then go freelance.
 Freelancing is the most effective way to get a strong hold on data analytics in terms of time, money and resources.
 Know-How to get freelance data analytics job in 5 tips.

 Through a freelancing career you will know what you favour, what you don’t like, and what could be the best way to optimise your skills in data analytics.
 In this blog, we will share how to get your first freelance data analytics job.

 However, you will be using the reverse engineering technique – actually doing the work first, in comparison to sitting and taking the course or planning to learn.